Alphabetical Plant Listing

 Lilac Basics

 • Lilacs are shrubs of colder climates.
 Most of them perform well in hardiness zones 3-7 and need a period of cold-initiated dormancy to trigger flowering.
-However, some varieties are cold hardy to zone 2 while a few others are heat tolerant to zone 9 and do not require a winter chill.
+However, some varieties are cold hardy to zone 2 while others are heat tolerant to zone 9 and do not require a winter chill.
 Lilacs are not recommended for hot, humid areas.

-• Depending on where you live, and the lilac varieties you choose, Lilacs can provide color and fragrance from April through June.
+• Depending on where you live and the lilac varieties you choose, Lilacs can provide color and fragrance from April through June.
 There are early-season, mid-season, late season Lilac varieties.

 • Lilacs are very versatile.
 They make great border shrubs and are commonly used as screens, hedges, or specimens.
 Dwarf Lilacs are suitable plants for small gardens and even containers.
-For those gardeners with limited space, there are some Lilac bushes with a habit smaller than the Common Lilac
+For those gardeners with limited space, there are some Lilac bushes with a habit smaller than the Common Lilac.

 • The sweetly scented flowers attract butterflies and hummingbirds to the garden.
-Lilac is not generally a plant that deer or other animals seek out to eat, but if other food sources are scarce, they may come along and make a meal out of your Lilac.
+Lilac is not generally a plant that deer or other animals seek to eat, but if other food sources are scarce, they may come along and make a meal out of your Lilac.

 • Lilacs are subject to mildew, scale, borers, leafroll necrosis, pseudomonas blight, and other maladies.